inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 =================

 Inyoka is written in Python and based on popular libraries.
-The dynamic parts in the user interface are created using a subset HTML5 and jQuery.
+The dynamic parts in the user interface are created using a subset of HTML5 and jQuery.

 This file should give you a brief overview how the code works and what you should keep in mind working on it.